 I grew up in Norfolk, Va., with my mother, Joanne Kirsch Claridge, now of College Station, Texas, my father, Commander Darryl S. Girtz (U.S. Navy, retired), who still lives in Norfolk, and my younger siblings, Britta and Chris.

-My dad worked his way from a position as an enlisted Electronics Technician to a commission as a Limited Duty Officer, while my mother moved through community college classes to a degree in Medical Records at Norfolk State University that she completed the year after I graduated from high school.
+My dad worked his way from a position as an enlisted electronics technician to a commission as a limited duty officer, while my mother moved through community college classes to a degree in medical records at Norfolk State University that she completed the year after I graduated from high school.
 Their efforts demonstrated the importance of diligence and hard work, and the need to be mindful of how fortunate we are.

 Through high school and college, and before beginning my teaching career, I worked a variety of jobs – newspaper delivery, record and bookstore retail, pizza delivery, table serving, room service and carpentry.
 Through each of these experiences, I met great co-workers and customers who reinforced the importance of paying attention to the experience of others, and the wisdom they have to provide.

-When Classic City High School opened in 2003 to support students needing a small, personalized setting, I was among the inaugural teachers on that staff.
-This was a great opportunity to help students that may have been struggling achieve diplomas and further success after high school.
-After teaching American Government and Economics there for seven years, I became principal, a position I held for four years, continuing to make outreach to students and families a priority.
+When Classic City High School opened in 2003 to support students needing a small, personalized setting, I was among the inaugural teachers on staff.
+This was a great opportunity to help struggling students achieve diplomas and be more successful post-high school.
+After teaching American government and economics there for seven years, I became principal, a position I held for four years, continuing to make outreach to students and families a priority.
 My Friday afternoons often involved visits to neighborhoods throughout Athens to encourage students that had been frequently absent to return to class.